Life History Fishing Tournaments

 Check out 808 Cleanups to join one of their events by June 15!!

 Jungle Rules – The rules are, there are no rules!!
 Capture the fish however you can, legally.
 We will run the boat-based portion of the tournament in two groups.
 The beginning group will all launch their boats at the Maunalua Bay Boat Ramp and then meet at a designated spot in the bay.
 Then, they will all start at the same spot from 6:30-12:30.
 The second group will then begin launching and meet at the same location before all fishing from 8:00-14:00.
 Each group will have the same amount of time (~6hrs) to fish but the second group will return at the later time.
 Fishing area will correspond to the commercial reporting grid 409 (map below).
 As boats come back, they will first get their fish weighed and entered into the tournament.
 We will have tents set up in line with the weigh-in where the fishers will then visit one at a time to get their fish sampled and talk story with the researchers and managers.

-Shoreline participants can begin fishing on the first day (New Date Coming).
-Weigh in will be held (New Date Coming) at Maunalua Bay Beach Park at 11:00am-12:30pm.
+Shoreline participants can begin fishing on the June 15 and continue fishing until the weigh-in June 17, at Maunalua Bay Beach Park, from 11:00am-12:30pm.
 All forms of fishing are permitted but must be based off the shore.
 No fishing/spearing off a boat.

 Prize Categories – Each category winner will receive Gift Card to local fishing store (Nanko, POP, Hanapa’a, and Charley’s).
 Prizes will be distributed after the tournament and announced online.

 Biggest Mahi – $200